war/asset-loading/README.md

 		//get inverse bind matrix for each bone glm::mat4 inverse_bind_matrix = inverse_bind_mat_array[m]

-		//multiply inverse bind matrix by trasnposed transform matrix glm::mat4 skinned_mat = inverse_bind_matrix * glm::transpose( bone_transform_matrix_array[m] );
+		//multiply inverse bind matrix by transposed transform matrix glm::mat4 skinned_mat = inverse_bind_matrix * glm::transpose( bone_transform_matrix_array[m] );
-		//transpose resultant matrix one final time before adding to the array (which will be dispatched to shader) bone_skinned_matrix_array.emplace_back( glm::transpose( skinned_mat ) );
+		//transpose resultant matrix one final time before adding to the array (that will be dispatched to shader) bone_skinned_matrix_array.emplace_back( glm::transpose( skinned_mat ) );
 	}

 ```
-This completes the skinning aspect, and provides us with matrices which are ready to be used in the shader.
+This completes the skinning part, and provides us with matrices that are ready to be used in the [default_shader](https://github.com/war/asset-loading/tree/gltf-asset-loading#default_shader).

-### Misc functions
+### Mesh::setModelMatrix

-`Mesh::setModelMatrix(glm::mat4)` - Used to directly set the model matrix of the mesh (with all of position, rotation and scale transforms applied)
+Used to directly set the model matrix of the mesh (with all of position, rotation, and scale transforms applied).

+### Mesh::enableBackFaceCulling
-`Mesh::enableBackFaceCulling(bool)` - Enable/disable backface culling
+Enable/disable backface culling.

+### Mesh::setSkinnedAnimationChannel
-`Mesh::setSkinnedAnimationChannel(std::string)` - Set name of animation channel for playback on skinned mesh (in case multiple channels exist)
+Set name of animation channel for playback on skinned mesh (in case multiple channels exist).

 ## default_shader